lapinek/platform-scripting/README.AM.md

     Outcomes could be a collection of any other strings; for example: "success", "failure", "error", and "unsure"—if those correspond to respective paths in the authentication tree.

-    > The Authentication Tree Decision Node Script template contains a comment that could be interpreted, as there could only be two possible outcomes:
+    > Currently, the Authentication Tree Decision Node Script template contains a comment implying that there could be only two possible outcomes:
     >
     > <br/>
     >